smlng/MONICA/README.md

 # MONICA
-Demo application for the MONICA EU project (mostly) using RIOT-OS
+Demo applications for the MONICA EU project (mostly) using RIOT-OS